zohreh-aaa/DNN-old/README.md

 Part of the implementation is from [1] and [2]

-* [sadl11](sadl11/) folder contains the original code files for computing the LSC and DSC coverage metrics from the following paper.
+* [sadl11](sadl11/) folder contains some part of the original code files [1] for computing the LSC and DSC coverage metrics.

 Requirements
 ---------------